Canadian Mental Health Association: Medical Assistance in Dying (MAiD)

 In June 2016, Bill C-14 passed through the Parliament of Canada to legalize euthanasia in Canada.
 The bill made it so that those who wish to receive a medically assisted death are permitted to do so through the assistance of a medical practitioner.
 In September 2017, the Canadian Mental Health Association released a public declaration declaring their position that MAiD for psychiatric patients should remain illegal, asserting that recovery is possible for those with mental health issues and that committing suicide should not be treated as a substitute for treatment and support.
 The CMHA proposed recommendations to the Canadian government including investments in mental health and addiction services, a national suicide prevention strategy, and research.

 Call for Mental Health Legislation

 In September 2018, CMHA called for new legislation to bring mental health into balance with physical health.
 This statement followed a survey commissioned by the CMHA discovered that over half of Canadians (53%) consider anxiety and depression to be 'epidemic' in Canada.

 Opioid Crisis Response

 Following the escalating rates of opioid-related injuries and deaths in Canada in 2009, CMHA developed and in-depth evidence-based policy and regulation paper directed at the Canadian government, policy markers and health organizations.
-CMHA gathered resources and organizations such as the Public Policy Working Group, the National Council of Persons with Lived Experience, the national provincial executive team and the national board of directors in drafting this policy paper.